Yin Yoga - Path to inner peace

 Start here in a big lunge.
 Ground your back knee and the back of your foot.
 If you like, place a blanket under your knee to cushion it.
 Lower your hips and push your pelvis forward.
 Your front knee remains above the ankle joint.
 You can rest your hands on your thigh or on blocks.
 If you want to intensify the stretch, you can bend forward and place your forearms to the side of your front foot on the mat or on blocks.
 Remember to do this pose on both sides.

-Yin Yoga - leaving positions
+Yin Yoga - Leaving Positions

 The so-called rebound is about feeling an asana.
 This can lead to the flow of long pent-up emotions that are overwhelming you.
 You may also simply feel light.
 Just imagine it: At this moment, the body's energy pathways are released and energy flows through them.
 To find your way back to a neutral position from the asanas, you can choose from the exercises: